RetroDECK/ES-DE/USERGUIDE-DEV.md

 On Linux RPCS3 is shipped as a Snap package, Flatpak package or AppImage.
 If installed as a Snap or Flatpak or if built from source code, ES-DE should be able to easily locate the emulator binary.

 But if using the AppImage release it's a bit more complicated.
 See [here](USERGUIDE-DEV.md#using-emulators-in-appimage-format-on-linux) for more information on how to get it to work.

+If using the Flatpak release and your games are stored on an external device (such as a memory card if using a Steam Deck), you need to give RPCS3 the necessary permissions.
+The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
+The option you need to enable is _All system files_ in the _Filesystem_ section.

 As for the game installation on both Windows and Linux as well as on macOS, you need to retain the directory structure of the Blu-ray disc or the directory created by installing the .pkg file.
 Each directory needs to be renamed by adding the .ps3dir extension, which will make ES-DE interpret the directory as if it were a file and pass that directory to the emulator when launching a game.